This post will help you understand abstract macro photography.

-Mrs. Google is my best friend when it comes to searching for photography topics.
-Heck, you likely found this article from a search on Google.
-If you're looking for some creative macro photography ideas you can do a search on one of the big photo gallery sites too, like Flickr, 500pix, or Smugmug.
+FLICKER, 500PIX, or SMUGMUG.
+If you're looking for some creative macro photography ideas you can do a search on one of the big online photo gallery sites too.

-Out of the 12 images that came up when I searched "abstract macro photography, 2 of them were already used in this article.
+Out of the 12 images that came up when I searched "abstract macro photography, two of them were already used in this article.
 Compositional elements become even more important when our minds don't immediately identify the subject as a recognizable object, so using good composition is a must when you get abstract.

 Often with abstract macro photos, you can't even recognize what the actual subject matter is.
 Textures become a big part of the composition when you come in close and they are magnified.
 Can you guess what the subject is in the image below?
 Here's a hint.
 It's actually alive.